VeranikaT/JavaGlobal/README.md

 # Spting Boot Project

-Task 1
+Task 2
-following task.
+Please, complete the following task

 1 point.

-* Using https://start.spring.io create a Spring-boot app.
-* Create CommandLineRunner and output 'hello world'.
-* Start your application.
-* Check that spring context is up and there is 'hello world' message in console
+* Create app that should support create, read, update and delete operations for some entity.
+* Use Spring Data module.
+* Don't use Spring Data REST starter.